SerayaEryn/fastify-session/README.md

 **Note**: The default store should not be used in a production environment because it will leak memory.

 ##### saveUninitialized (optional)
 Save sessions to the store, even when they are new and not modified.
-Defaults to `true`.
+Defaults to `false`.
 Setting this to true can be useful to save storage space or to comply with the EU cookie law.

 ## License